Koigi wa Wamwere: Political career

 Without finishing studies in Hotel Management at Cornell University, Wamwere went back to Kenya.
-He began lecturing at the Jogoo Commercial College and also was a freelance journalist for the now defunct newspaper Sunday Post.
+He began lecturing at the Jogoo Commercial College and also was a freelance journalist for the now-defunct Sunday Post newspaper.

 He ran for the Nakuru North Constituency (now Subukia Constituency) parliamentary seat in 1974, representing KANU, the only legal political party then.
 The young Wamwere was defeated by seasoned Kihika Kimani, though only by 800 votes.
 He wrote an article that was critical of Jomo Kenyatta in the Sunday Post, and was subsequently detained in 1975 and held in prison for three years.
 In December 1978, after Kenyatta had died, the new president Daniel arap Moi released Wamwere together with Ngugi wa Thiong’o and Martin Shikuku.

 He was elected to the parliament in 1979 by winning the Nakuru North Constituency, this time defeating the incumbent MP Kihika Kimani.
 He teamed up with other radical and socialist politicians who were derogatorily named The Seven Bearded Sisters by Charles Njonjo.
 Others were Abuya Abuya, James Orengo, Chelagat Mutai, Chibule wa Tsuma, Mwashengu wa Mwachofi and Lawrence Sifuna.

 Wamwere was one of the several opposition figures detained by president Moi after the 1982 Kenyan coup attempt, though he maintains that he was not involved in the coup.
-Consequently, he lost his parliamentary seat, which was won Francis Kimosop at the 1982 by-election.
+Consequently, he lost his parliamentary seat, which was won by Francis Kimosop at the 1982 by-election.
 Kimosop committed suicide in 1986 and Wamwere, who had been released from prison in 1984, contested the newly vacated seat in the 1986 by-election.
 The election was controversially won by Eric Bomett, brother-in-law of president Moi.
 Soon afterward Wamwere fled to Norway, fearing for his life.
+International human rights non-governmental organisation Amnesty International also declared Koigi as a prisoner of conscience in 1984.